jhaslowh/Stepping-Stone/README.md

 Hit the '~' key to enable the Debug menu.

 Procedural Generation:
-Terrain is generated on a chunk basic.
+Level terrain is generated in chunks.
 Each chunk is n blocks long and m blocks high.
-The first thing that happens is the terrain is generated.
-After this we cut paths through the terrain so that the player will allways have a possible route.
-The the generated terrain is process and converted into different types of blocks based on its location in the level.
-And finaly the grid of blocks in converted into level blocks that are then added to the levels block list.
+The first step of generation is the terrain grid is filled with blocks.
+This is done in two ways, either a premade pattern is added to the map or a virus block is added.
+When a virus block is added to the grid, it spreads into the area around it based on a spreading algorithm.
+Then we cut paths through the terrain so that the player will allways have a possible route.
+After this the terrain is checked to make sure there is no loner blocks (blocks not touching any other blocks) are still in the grid.
+Next the generated terrain is processed and converted into different types of blocks based on its location in the grid.
+And finaly the grid of blocks is converted into level blocks that are then added to the levels' block list.
-To see visual information about the generated path, hit '~' then '5'.

 Points of Intrest:
-Level.js, line 309, method generateChunk : Used to generate a block chunk
+Level.js, method generateChunk : Used to generate a block chunk
-Level.js, line 411, method makeCorrectPath : Use to cute a path through the terrain
+Level.js, method makeCorrectPath : Use to cute a path through the terrain Level.js, method gen_type6, gen_type7, gen_type9 : Methods used to generate virus chunks

 A* Motion Planning:
+The "Death Cube" in our game uses A* Pathfinding.
+When a Death Cube is made, it grabs the players current location and homes in on it.
+The Death Cube does not correct its path if the player moves, so it is possible to dodge the cube.

+To see visual information about the A* Path, hit '~' then '5'.
+You must wait for a new path to be generated to see it.
+Will not show paths allready generated.

+Points of Interest:
+Blocks.js, function findPath : Uses A* to find a path from startLoc to the goalLoc

 Sound Design: